-Ryza is nice-a was originally published to my other blog, Canadianfoodiegirl.com, on October 23, 2012.
+Ryza is nice-a was originally published to my other blog, Canadianfoodiegirl.com (now forwarding to this website), on October 23, 2012.
 This is another one of my favourite posts ever from that site.
-It may have gotten ideas turning about a separate website for health and wellness.
-It was definitely a turning point, because who goes to a cooking class sponsored by rice milk and ends up writing about anti-nutrients and phytonutrients?
+This post was one of the reasons I eventually decided to create a separate website for health and wellness – because who goes to a cooking class sponsored by a rice milk company and ends up writing about anti-nutrients and phytonutrients?

 I recently participated in an interactive cooking class at Loblaws Maple Leaf Gardens, lead by Chef Patricia Muzzi of Mood Food Culinary.
 The class featured Ryza brand rice milk.

 In the first part of the evening, Chef Muzzi introduced us to the recipes we'd be using, discussed their effects on the brain and gave suggestions for incorporating them into everyday cooking.
 Her company's mission is to bring awareness to the vital connection between food and the brain and how it impacts overall health and well-being.
 That's my language.

 Participants were split into three groups to create an appetizer, entrée and dessert using Chef Muzzi's recipes with Ryza as the featured ingredient.

 On the menu:

 I dredged the turkey.
 My hands being my favourite kitchen tool.

 Truthfully, I didn't notice the mention of Ryza in the event invitation.
 When, upon arrival, I learned that the purpose was to promote a product, I was relieved that it was Ryza.
 A lot of other products would have had me wanting to bolt from the room, but Ryza happens to be my favourite brand of rice milk.
 My mother introduced it to me years ago.